 Sure, you could choose to go with a Bluetooth system so only you can hear the music, but what if you’re stopped in a park and don’t want to sit on a bench with your helmet on?
-For those wishing to share their tunes with other drivers on the highway or simply don’t want to wear their helmet while sitting on a park bench, we present our article on motorcycle mounted speaker systems.
+For those wishing to share their tunes with other drivers on the highway or simply don’t want to wear their helmet while sitting on a park bench, we present our article on motorcycle mount speaker systems.

 First, the placement of the speakers and the amplifier.
 Most systems will come with both.
 The speakers are typically mounted on your handlebars.
 The mount is normally attached to the speaker and there is a typical handlebar mount.
 So be sure that the speaker mount will fit on your handlebar.
 Also be sure that enough real estate is available to accommodate the speakers.
 Most speakers are made to be fairly flush to the handlebar with perhaps an inch of space between the top of the mount and bottom of the speaker.
 The amplifier is generally a rectangular box of varying sizes.
 A good place to store this is under your seat or in your saddle bags but remember that you will likely plug your music device or smartphone into the amplifier via a 3.5mm sound cable so this means your phone or MP3 player would be kept near the amplifier under your seat.
 An ideal solution to all of this would be a Bluetooth amplifier to avoid the cables altogether.

-The next consideration is powering the amplifier and wiring the speaker system.
+The next consideration is powering the amplifier and wiring motorcycle mount speaker systems.
 Most can be hardwired directly to the battery system and have the typical positive and negative wires so be sure that you are comfortable doing this sort of work.
 If not, take it to your mechanic and have him do it.
 The speakers are connected to the amplifier typically with a wired connection so understand that you will need to hide the wires and secure them.
 Be sure to measure the distance between the speaker location (likely your handlebars) and the location of your amplifier to ensure the included cables will be long enough.

 Lastly, think about what you plan to plug into the speaker system.
 If the device is your primary smartphone, and your amplifier is not Bluetooth capable, it will be in the same spot as your amplifier, which could be your saddle bag or under the seat.
 This means no access to your phone and no power source for it either.
 Loading music to an old smartphone or MP3 player would make the stowed smartphone a non-issue.